Monthly Archives: August 2019

 “Luce” Trailer and Poster

 My interest in this movie started when I first saw the trailer on Facebook.
-I watched it muted because I didn’t want to be rude, playing the sound in a public place.
-Watch any trailer muted, and its visuals are stronger than when it has sound.
-I saw a movie that I wanted to see.
+I watched it muted because I didn’t want to be rude, playing the sound in public.

 Onah talked about collaborating with Lee on the screenplay, “Despite how different we are on some levels, we have a similar sensibility when it comes to storytelling and the way we want to explore ideas and issues.
 Neither of us want to tell stories that are prescriptive or didactic in how they explore complex social issues.
 We both want to ask people to consider their blind spots, and to recognize their experience of the world will never be identical with anyone else’s.”